valueflows/valueflows/mkdocs/docs/algorithms/track.md

 * `previous` and `next` bring back the element one flow step backwards or forwards
 * `track` and `trace` bring back the whole resource flow forwards or backwards, starting with a resource or an output event

-### Previous and next logic

-Here is the logic finding the flow element that comes directly after a particular element (next for tracking) and immediately before a particular element (previous for tracing):

-* For an EconomicResource:
-    * next:
-        * EconomicEvents affecting it that are inputs to Processes (`resourceInventoriedAs`), or
-        * transfer (any kind) or move EconomicEvents with the EconomicResource referenced as `resourceInventoriedAs`
-    * previous:
-        * EconomicEvents affecting it that are outputs from Processes (`resourceInventoriedAs`), or
-        * transfer (any kind) or move EconomicEvents with the EconomicResource referenced as `toResourceInventoriedAs`
-* For a Process:
-    * next:
-        * EconomicEvents that are outputs
-    * previous:
-        * EconomicEvents that are inputs
-* For an EconomicEvent:
-    * next:
-        * a Process to which it is an input, or
-        * an EconomicResource which it affected as the output of a Process, or
-        * if it is a transfer (any kind) or move event, the EconomicResource referenced as `toResourceInventoriedAs`

-    * previous:
-        * a Process from which it is an output, or
-        * an EconomicResource which it affected as the input of a Process, or
-        * if it is a transfer (any kind) or move event, the EconomicResource referenced as `resourceInventoriedAs`

 ### Tracking identifier and lot

 Currently, often companies' internal flow information is not public, although in many countries they are required to be able to provide input and output information when needed in a medical emergency, without connecting all the dots internally.
 Also any organization can be missing resource flow data so that there are gaps in the flows, no matter the level of transparency.